Before you come out to your family, read this part.

 - Do well in school.
 That can let you:

 - Doing well in school means

-- better job options
+- better job choices

 - jobs with more money

-- better insurance options
+- better insurance choices

-- Start working as much as you can and saving money.
+- Start earning and saving money.

 - Some styles and colors may make your family ask questions before you are ready to come out.